Last Updated: 14 January 2019

 Defamation is the area of law that is concerned with a person’s damaged reputation.
 The law previously used the terms ‘libel’ and ‘slander’ however these terms are no longer is use and instead fall under the general term, ‘defamation’.

-Defamatory publications can come in the form of Facebook posts, Twitter posts, emails, internet articles, Google search results, YouTube, blog posts, SMS text messages, We Chat messages, newspaper articles, radio shows, television shows, poems, novels, cartoons, paintings, photographs, songs, and so on.
+Defamatory publications can come in the form of Facebook posts, Twitter posts, emails, internet articles, online business reviews, Google search results, YouTube, blog posts, SMS text messages, We Chat messages, newspaper articles, radio shows, television shows, poems, novels, cartoons, paintings, photographs, songs, and so on.

 Often, a defamer will not explicitly say what they mean, such as “James Draper is a fraud.”
 Instead, they will insinuate the meaning.
 The law calls this interpretation of the publication an ‘imputation’.
 Some imputations from past cases have included: (James Draper) is a scammer; provides bad services; blames others for his own problems; delays work; deserves to be fired form work; incompetent; mismanages business; deceiving; dishonest; insulting; a scab; is a bully; is a thief; is a pedophile; is a rapist; threatened to kill; threatened to rape; is a criminal; had sex with his sisters; promiscuous; used his employment to elicit sexual relationships; had sex with students; is a sexual predator; is a war criminal; collaborated with Nazis; is trying to institute Nazism into Australia; and so on.